HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 1

-Each Member and/or Member’s Spouse shall be entitled to vote on matters submitted to a vote of the Members.
+Each Member or Member’s Spouse shall be entitled to vote on matters submitted to a vote of the Members.
+To clarify – one bond equals one vote.
+Family size and marital status are irrelevant.

 Section 2